Care

 non stick frying pan with food

-As much as we love our dishwasher, we know that it doesn’t always play nice with our favorite non stick cookware.
+As much as we love our dishwasher, it's important to know that it doesn’t always play nice with our favorite cookware—including your trusty non stick pan.
 While some non stick pans are made to be compatible with dishwashing, others can sustain permanent damage after a single wash, depending on how they’re constructed.

-Instead of testing it out for yourself, we’ve put together all the information you need to determine whether or not to put your non stick pan in the dishwasher—both to save yourself from heartbreak, and to avoid splashing out on replacement pans.
+Instead of taking the risk and testing it out for yourself, we’ve put together all the information you need to determine whether or not to put your non stick pan in the dishwasher—both to save yourself from heartbreak, and to avoid splashing out on replacement pans.

 Is Non Stick Cookware Dishwasher Friendly?